 # 1- Derek & The Dominos

-Why not open up our One Album Rock Supergroups List with one of the most famous one album supergroups of all time, the legendary Derek & The Dominos.
+Why not open up our One Album Rock Supergroups List with one of the most famous One Album supergroups of all time, the legendary Derek & The Dominos?
 The band only released one album, although there were plans for a second.
-There were also two live albums released as well as many box sets that included unreleased material.
-However, the band officially only released one studio album and so for that reason, we have included them on this list.
-Look at this incredible lineup of musicians that participated in the Derek & The Dominos experience.
+Two live albums were also released, and many box sets included unreleased material.
+However, the band officially only released one studio album, so for that reason, we have included them on this list.
+Look at this incredible lineup of musicians who participated in the Derek & The Dominos experience.

 Eric Clapton – vocals, guitars